Barties home

 Privacy Policy & Cookies

-Hovercraft Development Ltd (HDL) / NPL Hovercraft Group
+Hovercraft Development Ltd / National Physical Laboratory Hovercraft Group

 Hovercraft Development Ltd was established in 1959 by the National Research Development Corporation (NRDC) to develop and exploit the early hovercraft patents.
 HDL had a facility at Hythe on Southampton Water where the HD-1 and HD-2 development craft were developed.